rudrajit1729/Drowsy-Driver/README.md

 python main.py --webcam 0	//For external webcam, use the webcam number accordingly
 ```

-## Setups
+## Settings

-Change the threshold values according to your need
+Change the threshold values according to distance from camera
 ```
 EYE_AR_THRESH = 0.3
 EYE_AR_CONSEC_FRAMES = 30